File Sharing

 How workspace-based sharing works:

-- Upload your 100GB file once to a shared workspace
+1. Upload your large file once to a shared workspace

 Method 4: Physical Drives (When Internet Speed Isn't Enough)

-Sometimes the fastest file transfer is a hard drive in a shipping box.
+Sometimes the fast file transfer is a hard drive in a shipping box.
 At slow upload speeds, physical transfer wins on pure time:

 When physical makes sense: